 Step 3: Introduce or reintroduce the book you are currently working on with the student.

-Step 4: Introduce pre-selected vocabulary words that student will listen for and highlight in the book.
+Step 4: Introduce pre-selected vocabulary words that the student will listen for and highlight in the book.

 Step 5: Read the book aloud until the recommended stopping point.
-Student highlights vocabulary words.
+The student highlights vocabulary words.

-Step 6: Review this session's vocabulary words and paste the journal sheet into student’s word journal.
-Student selects and highlights one vocabulary word on the journal sheet.
+Step 6: Review this session's vocabulary words and paste the journal sheet into the student’s word journal.
+The student selects and highlights one vocabulary word on the journal sheet.

 Step 7: The student creates and writes a sentence using their selected vocabulary word.
 Student illustrates their sentence in their journal.

-Step 8: Review previous vocabulary words and praise student’s effort.
-Sight word list is included to review if time allows.
+Step 8: Review previous vocabulary words and praise the student’s effort.
+A sight word list is included to review if time allows.

 * What is vocabulary?